OctopusDeploy/Octopus.Dependencies.Java/README.md

 * TOMCAT-DEPLOY-ERROR-0004: There was an error enabling or disabling a package in Tomcat
 * TOMCAT-DEPLOY-ERROR-0005: An exception was thrown during the deployment.
 * TOMCAT-DEPLOY-ERROR-0006: A HTTP return code indicated that the login failed due to bad credentials.
 Make sure the username and password are correct.
 * TOMCAT-DEPLOY-ERROR-0007: A HTTP return code indicated that the login failed due to invalid group membership.
-Make sure the user is part of the manager-script group in the tomcat-users.xml file.")
+Make sure the user is part of the manager-script group in the tomcat-users.xml file.
+* TOMCAT-DEPLOY-ERROR-0008: The application was not successfully started or stopped.